What numbers of plastic are safe for water bottles? The Numbers Behind Water Bottles

 What numbers of plastic are safe for water bottles The Numbers Behind Water Bottles

-To understand where these bottles end up, it is important to explore their origins.
+It is important to explore the origins of these bottles to understand where they end up.
 The plastic in their bodies was formed by chemically bonding oil and gas molecules together to make monomers.
 These monomers, in turn, were bonded into long polymer chains to make plastics in the form of millions of pellets.

 What do Plastic Recycling Symbols Mean?